mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 cmakeFlags=...-DCMAKE_INSTALL_BINDIR=/nix/store/7w4ql3kdrl3c0knnvx3lxsnrqfzfcy34-xpdf-4.05/bin
 ```

-## Compiling xpdf with AFL++
+## Compiling xpdf with honggfuzz

-AFL++ is a XX fuzzer, which means that it traces which parts of the target binary execute as different inputs run.
-AFL++ can do this even for closed-source binaries, but for open-source projects, AFL++ does a better job of fuzzing if I recompile the application using AFL++ as my compiler.
+honggfuzz is a coverage-guided fuzzer, which means that it traces which parts of the target binary execute as different inputs run. honggfuzz can do this even for closed-source binaries, but for open-source projects, honggfuzz does a better job of fuzzing if I recompile the application using honggfuzz as my compiler.

-AFL++ ships with C and C++ compilers that are drop-in replacements for TODO, so compiling with AFL++ should be as simple as telling the build toolchain to use this compiler.
+honggfuzz ships with C and C++ compilers that are drop-in replacements for TODO, so compiling with honggfuzz should be as simple as telling the build toolchain to use this compiler.

-According to [AFL++'s docs](https://github.com/AFLplusplus/AFLplusplus/blob/v4.21c/docs/fuzzing_in_depth.md#a-selecting-the-best-afl-compiler-for-instrumenting-the-target), I'm likely to see the best fuzzing results with `afl-clang-lto`, but that requires clang 11 or higher.
-AFL++ docs also recommend the newest possible version of llvm.
+According to [honggfuzz's docs](https://github.com/AFLplusplus/AFLplusplus/blob/v4.21c/docs/fuzzing_in_depth.md#a-selecting-the-best-afl-compiler-for-instrumenting-the-target), I'm likely to see the best fuzzing results with `afl-clang-lto`, but that requires clang 11 or higher. honggfuzz docs also recommend the newest possible version of llvm.
 The latest version of LLVM available through Nix is 18.

 Next, I modify `nativeBuildInputs` to include both the [`aflplusplus`](https://search.nixos.org/packages?channel=24.05&show=aflplusplus&from=0&size=50&sort=relevance&type=packages&query=aflplusplus) package and the [`llvm_18` package](https://search.nixos.org/packages?channel=24.05&show=llvm_18&from=0&size=50&sort=relevance&type=packages&query=llvm):